-Grab a cuppa and catch up with colleagues old and new for the second of our Connect with Coffee events of the new session.
+Grab a cuppa and catch up with colleagues old and new during our Connect with Coffee events.

 Whether you can join from your organisational or home office, these are designed to enable staff to meet, share news, catch up with colleagues you might not have seen in a while or meet new colleagues you have joined the sector.

 Please register to attend the event, here.